AdobeDocs/experience-manager-65.en/help/managing/best-practices.md

   It is focused on:

-    * How they will interact with each other and with users.
+    * How they interact with each other and with users.
     * The data to be consumed and produced by applications, rather than their internal structure.

   The definitions should cover: